 1. Remove the Lens Cap.
-Be sure to replace this Cap when your camera is not in use.
+By sure to replace this Cap when your camera is not in use.

 2. See that the Reversing Lever is at the "A" (Advance) position.

 Then turn the Film Winding Knob one complete turn when it will stop.
 By doing so you will advance one film frame and wind the shutter at the same time.

 NOTE: Always wind the Film Winding Knob just before taking a picture.
 Do not leave it wound over long periods as this may weaken the Shutter Spring and may cause accidental exposure if the Shutter Release Button is pressed by mistake.
-Be sure that your lens is never exposed to direct sunlight or a hole will be burned through the shutter curtains in a fraction of a second.